 - 1 pound French green beans trimmed and ends cut

 - 4 cloves of garlic minced

-- 1 tablespoon sesame oil
+- 1 Tablespoon sesame oil

-- 1 teaspoon chili sauce
+- 1 teaspoon chili sauce – adjust per spice tolerance

-- 1 tablespoon rice vinegar
+- 1 Tablespoon rice vinegar

 - 1 teaspoon Raw Sugar

-- 1/4 teaspoon cracked black pepper
+- ⅛ teaspoon ground black pepper

-- 1/2 teaspoon sesame seeds for garnish
+- 1 teaspoon sesame seeds for garnish

 - Salt – adjust per taste

-- Add minced garlic to the pan /wok, stir frequently to prevent burning.
-Add rice vinegar and deglaze the pan/ wok by scraping the bottom.
-Add the sauce and mix well.
-The rice flour thickens quickly so keep stirring frequently.
+- Add the prepared sauce and mix well.
+The corn starch / rice flour thickens quickly so keep stirring frequently.
 When green beans are as soft as you'd like them ( about 4 minutes) turn off the heat.
 Remove from pan.